shred/acme4j/src/doc/docs/challenge/email-reply-00.md

 To generate a CSR, the module provides a `SMIMECSRBuilder` that works similar to the standard `CSRBuilder`, but accepts `EmailIdentifier` objects.

 With the `SMIMECSRBuilder.setKeyUsageType()`, the desired usage type of the S/MIME certificate can be selected.
-By default the certificate can be used both for encryption and signing.
-However this is just a proposal, and the CA is free to ignore it or return an error if the desired usage type is not supported.
+By default, the certificate can be used both for encryption and signing.
+However, this is just a proposal, and the CA is free to ignore it or return an error if the desired usage type is not supported.

 ## Challenge and Response